learnk8s/learnk8s.io/src/microsAuthentication/content.md

 # CACERT=${SERVICEACCOUNT}/ca.crt
 ```

-Let's issue a request to theAPI and see if you can authenticate
+Let's issue a request to the Kubernetes API and see if you can authenticate:

 ```terminal|command=1|title=bash
 curl --cacert ${CACERT} --header "Authorization: Bearer ${TOKEN}" -X GET ${APISERVER}/api